dorkodu/sage/paper/4 -- Type System.md

 ## <a name="4.3">4.3</a> Constraints

-### <a name="4.3.1">4.3.1</a> Strict-type
+### <a name="4.3.1">4.3.1</a> Strict-Type

 All attributes are flex-typed by default.
-This means they can be of any type which is valid within defined types in Sage’s type system.
+This means they can be of any type within defined types in Sage’s type system.

 But optionally you can set strict-type constraints for an attribute.
-In that case, he resolver function of that attribute must return a valid value of that specific type you want.
+In that case, the resolver function of that attribute must return a valid value of that specific type you want.

 Anyway, Sage will try to coerce the returned value to the desired type if possible.